lardemua/ros_bridge/README.md

-## Ego Vehicle
+## Ego Vehicle / ATLAS Vehicle

-This package provides two ROS nodes:
+This package provides three ROS nodes:

 - Carla Example Ego Vehicle: A reference client for spawning an ego vehicle
+- Carla Example ATLAS Vehicle : A reference client for spawning an ATLAS vehicle
 - Carla ROS Manual Control: a ROS-only manual control

 ### Carla Example Ego Vehicle

-The reference Carla client `carla_example_ego_vehicle` can be used to spawn an ego vehicle (role-name: "ego_vehicle") with the following sensors attached to it.
+The reference Carla client `carla_example_ego_vehicle` can be used to spawn an ego vehicle (role-name: "ego_vehicle") with the following sensors attached to it:

 - GNSS
 - LIDAR